gmac/pods.js/README.md

 ```

 Which came first, the chicken or the egg?
 Pods do not care to figure it out, so they'll throw an exception when a circular reference is required.
 Avoid circular references; you should be rethinking your organization anyway if you encounter this problem.

+## Notes

+- Support for elevating MMD/Pods methods to global scope has been officially deprecated as of version 2.
+Pods are specifically intended to be used as instances.

+- Happy building, and have fun!